When you are on the ketogenic diet, your entire metabolism shifts.

 If you cramp up on keto, don’t panic.
 The causes are probably easy to fix.

-Your body may also be protesting the lack of carbs in your diet because it’s caught in limbo: it hasn’t adapted to burning fat yet, but it also doesn’t have any carbs to use for fuel.
-As a result, your brain can release cortisol around 2-4 AM, telling you to wake up and find food.
+Your body may also be protesting the lack of carbs in your diet because it’s caught in limbo: it hasn’t adapted to burning fat yet, but it also doesn’t have any carbs to use as a fuel source.
+As a result, your brain can release cortisol between 2 a.m. to 4 a.m., telling you to wake up and find food.

 Insomnia usually resolves after a couple of weeks in keto, if not sooner.
 In the meantime, you might experiment with melatonin — a safe and effective natural sleep supplement[*].

-Blood testing is the gold standard for measuring ketosis.
-You can have blood ketones measured at the lab, or you can do it yourself at home with a ketone meter and test strips.
-Be aware: the at-home method calls for a pinprick and drop of blood.
+Blood testing is the gold standard and the most accurate way of measuring ketosis.
+You can have blood ketone levels measured at the lab, or you can do it yourself at home with a blood ketone meter and test strips.
+Be aware: the at-home method calls for a pinprick and a drop of blood.

 Blood testing measures blood levels of beta-hydroxybutyrate (BHB) — your primary energy ketone.